 Yes.
-Comprehensive policies were adopted in February 2007, and revised and updated in May 2010 and May 2012.
-They are also anticipated to be updated again in February 2017.
+Comprehensive policies were adopted in February 2007, and revised and updated in May 2010, May 2012 and February 2017.

 Are the financial results and internal controls of NapaSan audited annually?
 (Y/N)

 Yes.
 NapaSan is required to conduct an annual audit both by its bond covenants and by its accounting policies.